zzayne/material_blog/README.md

 # material_blog
-This a simple project created by Material_UI
+This a simple project built using ReactJS & Material_UI

 # How to install